Police Officer Did Not Read Me My Rights.

 • Confidentiality: They should respect the attorney-client privilege and keep your information confidential.

 • Legal Fees: While a high fee doesn’t always equate to high quality, a low price could indicate a lack of experience, desperation, poor reputation, or weak track record.
-Ensure you understand how they charge (hourly rate, flat fee, etc.) and what services are included.
+Ensure you understand how they charge (hourly rate, flat fee, etc.) and what services they include.

 You want someone who makes you feel comfortable, understands your specific needs, and has the expertise to handle your case effectively.
 Always interview potential lawyers, and do not be afraid to ask them questions about their experience, approach, and track record.